-The Environmental Planning and Assessment Act 1979 (the Act) sets out the various ways Council collect development contributions.
+The Environmental Planning and Assessment Act 1979 (the Act) sets out the various ways Council collects development contributions.
 These include:

 Section 7.12 Citywide Contributions Plan (non-residential development types)

-This Plan levies under Section 7.12 of the Act and applies to non-residential development.
+This plan levy under Section 7.12 of the Act and applies to non-residential development.

 Contributions are collected and allocated to new or upgraded infrastructure based on the cost of carrying out the development as shown below:

 |More than $100,000 and up to and including $200,000

 ||0.5 per cent